Lung transplantation: Risks

-In order to prevent transplant rejection and subsequent damage to the new lung or lungs, patients must take a regimen of immunosuppressive drugs.
-Patients will normally have to take a combination of these medicines in order to combat the risk of rejection.
-This is a lifelong commitment, and must be strictly adhered to.
-The immunosuppressive regimen is begun just before or after surgery.
-Usually the regimen includes ciclosporin, azathioprine and corticosteroids, but as episodes of rejection may reoccur throughout a patient's life, the exact choices and dosages of immunosuppressants may have to be modified over time.
-Sometimes tacrolimus is given instead of ciclosporin and mycophenolate mofetil instead of azathioprine.
+In order to prevent transplant rejection and subsequent damage to the new lung or lungs, a person must take a regimen of immunosuppressive drugs.
+People will usually have to take a combination of immunosuppressants in order to reduce the risk of rejection.
+The immunosuppressive regiment usually consists of a calcineurin inhibitor such as cyclosporine or tacrolimus, low dose glucocorticoids, and a cell cycle inhibitor such as azathioprine or mycophenolate mofetil.
+Maintenance immunosuppression to prevent immune mediated organ rejection is universal after a lung transplant.
+Basiliximab is the immunosuppressant of choice in the time immediately before and after a transplant.

 The immunosuppressants that are needed to prevent organ rejection also introduce some risks.
 By lowering the body's ability to mount an immune reaction, these medicines also increase the chances of infection.
 Antibiotics may be prescribed in order to treat or prevent such infections.
-In turn, infection may increase the risk of rejection, and generally an interaction may prevail between both risks.
+In turn, infection may increase the risk of rejection.
 Certain medications may also have nephrotoxic or other potentially harmful side-effects.
 Other medications may also be prescribed in order to help alleviate these side effects.
 There is also the risk that a patient may have an allergic reaction to the medications.
 Close follow-up care is required in order to balance the benefits of these drugs versus their potential risks.

 Chronic rejection, meaning repeated bouts of rejection symptoms beyond the first year after the transplant surgery, occurs in approximately 50% of patients.
 Such chronic rejection presents itself as bronchiolitis obliterans, or less frequently, atherosclerosis.

 Prognosis

-These statistics are based on data from 2008.
-The source data made no distinction between living and deceased donor organs, nor was any distinction made between lobar, single, and double lung transplants.

-Transplanted lungs typically last three to five years before showing signs of failure.
+The median survival after a lung transplant is 6.7 years.
+Seventeen percent of lung transplant recipients die of cancer, most commonly lung cancer or lymphoproliferative diseases.
+Chronic immunosuppression, previous smoking and chronic lung disease in the recipient are all thought to contribute to this cancer risk.
+Chronic lung allograft dysfunction (CLAD), a type of immune mediated inflammation of the transplanted lung, is associated with poor outcomes after a lung transplant, including transplant failure, need for another lung transplant and death.
+The incidence of CLAD is 50% within 5 years of transplanation.

+Frailty is associated with poor outcomes after a lung transplant, but this risk may be mitigated by pre-transplant pulmonary rehabilitation.
+Obesity may also be a risk factor for complications after a lung transplant, but some have argued that adiposity (or body fat distribution) is a better prognostic indicator.

 A 2019 cohort study of nearly 10,000 lung transplant recipients in the US demonstrated significantly improved long-term survival using sirolimus + tacrolimus (median survival 8.9 years) instead of mycophenolate mofetil + tacrolimus (median survival 7.1 years) for immunosuppressive therapy starting at one year after transplant.
-Since sirolimus is not administered until at least 3-12 months after transplant, these median survival estimates were conditional on surviving 1 year post-transplant.
+Since sirolimus is not administered until at least 3–12 months after transplant, these median survival estimates were conditional on surviving 1 year post-transplant.

+As lung transplantation has improved since the late 20th century with advancements in perioperative management, surgical technique and postoperative rehabilitation, 5-year survival has increased even up to 60-70%.